Alpes The Style Outlets will have more than 90 retail outlets and restaurants. Credit: Neinver, S.A.U.

 Alpes The Style Outlets location

 Alpes The Style Outlets is located near the Swiss border in the Greater Geneva area.
-It will have a catchment area of more than five million people.
+It will have a catchment area of more than six million people.

 Project background

-It obtained the necessary administrative approvals in December 2018 and bought the land to build the shopping centre from the local government, Communuate de Communes du Pays Bellegardien (CCPB), in the city of Valserhône.
+Neinver took over the project after the dissolution of MAB and relaunched the project under the new name Alpes The Style Outlets.
+It obtained the necessary administrative approvals in December 2018 and bought the land to build the shopping centre from the local government, Communuate de Communes du Pays Bellegardien (CCPB) in Valserhône.

 Alpes The Style Outlets design details